Xiaohui-Jiang/SlideChat/README.md

 ---

-Built with ❤️ for medical slide analysis and collaboration.
+Built with ❤️ for medical slide analysis and AI-powered collaboration.